-- 40.1.1 After the fall of a wicket or the retirement of a batsman, the incoming batsman must, unless Time has been called, be ready to receive the ball or for the other batsman to be ready to receive the next ball within 2 minutes of the dismissal or retirement.
-If this requirement is not met, the incoming batsman will be out, Timed out. - 40.1.2 In the event of an extended delay in which no batsman comes to the wicket, the umpires shall adopt the procedure of clause 16.2 (BCCI Match Referee awarding a match).
-For the purposes of that clause the start of the action shall be taken as the expiry of the 2 minutes referred to above.
+- 40.1.1 After the fall of a wicket or the retirement of a batsman, the incoming batsman must, unless Time has been called, be in position to take guard or for the other batsman to be ready to receive the next ball within 1 minute 30 seconds of the dismissal or retirement.
+If this requirement is not met, the incoming batsman will be out, Timed out. - 40.1.2 The incoming batsman is expected to be ready to make his way to the wicket immediately a wicket falls.
+Dugouts shall be provided. - 40.1.3 In the event of an extended delay in which no batsman comes to the wicket, the umpires shall adopt the procedure of clause 16.2 (BCCI Match Referee awarding a match).
+For the purposes of that clause the start of the action shall be taken as the expiry of the 1 minute 30 seconds referred to above.